binary-weaver/azure-database-migration20/README.md

 # azure-database-migration20

 ## Milestone 2: Set up a production environment
-- Create a Windows Virtual Machine on Azure with the following instance details:
+- Created a Windows Virtual Machine on Azure with the following instance details:
-  -- Virtual Machine name: my-vm
+  - Virtual Machine name: my-vm
+  - Region: UK
-  -- Region: Pick the region geographically closest to you -- Image: Windows 10/11 Pro
+  - Image: Windows 10/11 Pro
-  -- Size: Standard_B2ms
+  - Size: Standard_B2ms
-  -- Set a username and password for authentication --Ensure the Remote Desktop Protocol (RDP) port - port 3389 - is allowed in the Network Security Group (NSG) inbound rules for the virtual machine
+  - Set a username and password for authentication
+  - Ensure the Remote Desktop Protocol (RDP) port - port 3389 - is allowed in the Network Security Group (NSG) inbound rules for the virtual machine
-- Download the RDP file and connect to the virtual machine using an RDP client, logging in with the username and password created previously.
+- Downloaded the RDP file and connected to the virtual machine using an RDP client with the username and password created previously.
-- Install SQL Server and SQL Server Management Studio (SSMS) on the virtual machine.
+- Installed SQL Server and SQL Server Management Studio (SSMS) on the virtual machine.
-- Create the production database by restoring it from this [backup file](https://aicore-portal-public-prod-307050600709.s3.eu-west-1.amazonaws.com/project-files/93dd5a0c-212d-48eb-ad51-df521a9b4e9c/AdventureWorks2022.bak).
+- Created the production database by restoring it from this [backup file](https://aicore-portal-public-prod-307050600709.s3.eu-west-1.amazonaws.com/project-files/93dd5a0c-212d-48eb-ad51-df521a9b4e9c/AdventureWorks2022.bak).

 ## Milestone 3: Migrate to SQL
 - Created an Azure SQL Database in the Azure Portal using SQL login as the authentication method.